Is There Any Chance Involved in the Evolutionary Process?

 Aristotle

 Aristotle briefly considered the possibility that the universe as we know it evolved by chance.
-He theorized there are four essential causes involved in any natural change,(1) and also any number of accidental causes: luck and chance being two of them.(2) Chance is an accidental efficient cause for any natural agent; while luck involves the consciousness of choice, as in human choice.(3) It seems as if Aristotle was making a definite distinction between them.
-For example, consider you have been trying to locate a person who is the only one who can help you with a certain problem.
-You go to a party and meet that person there, this would be considered good luck.
-However, at the same party you could see someone you do not like and do not wish to meet.
+He believed there are four essential causes involved in any natural change,(1) and also any number of accidental causes: chance and luck being two of them.(2) Chance is an accidental efficient cause for any natural agent, while luck involves the consciousness of choice - human choice.(3) Aristotle made a definite distinction between chance and luck.
+For example, consider you have been trying to locate a person who can help you with a certain problem, but you can't find them.
+You go to a party and meet the person.
+This would be considered good luck.
+At the same party you could bump into someone you do not like and do not wish to meet.
 In that case, you would feel you had bad luck.
-Luck is a two-fold occurrence: sometimes considered good, sometimes considered bad, depending on the circumstances.(4) But you could have just as easily said that you met your friend by chance and to Aristotle, luck and chance are closely linked; with all incidents of luck "also an effect by chance, but not every effect by chance is an effect by luck."(5)
+Luck is a two-fold occurrence: sometimes considered good, sometimes considered bad, depending on the circumstances.(4) But you could have just as easily said that you met your friend by chance.
+To Aristotle, luck and chance are closely linked; all incidents of luck "also an effect by chance, but not every effect by chance is an effect by luck."
+(5)

-Aristotle does not deny that the universe may have evolved by chance, but says "however true it may be that chance is the cause of the heavens, that intellect or nature is of necessity a prior cause of this whole universe,"(10) because "no accidental cause is prior to an essential cause."(11) Aristotle would not believe in 'Creation' as an explanation for the existence of the universe because that would involve the belief it is possible to get something from nothing.
+Aristotle does not deny that the universe may have evolved by chance, but says "however true it may be that chance is the cause of the heavens, that intellect or nature is of necessity a prior cause of this whole universe,"(10) because "no accidental cause is prior to an essential cause."(11) Aristotle would not believe in 'Creation' as an explanation for the existence of the universe because that would involve the belief that it is possible to get something from nothing.
 Although Aristotle may have disagreed with many things Parmenides said, he did not refute the fact that something cannot come from nothing.
 But if God, for example, did not create the universe, then who or what did?

 So to Aristotle, the universe is eternal, even though he was convinced an "intellect or nature"(12) may have caused its evolution.
 Perhaps it did evolve by chance, since chance is always a possibility in any natural change,(13) but he does consider chance evolution to be an unsatisfactory explanation of how the universe unfolded.(14) There still must be something that acted as a prior cause, something of intelligence or maybe a natural force.
 Aristotle does not choose one or the other.(15) To him, evolution came to be "for the sake of something else."(16) It seems as if he was saying the universe is the final cause of "thought or of nature,"(17) with nature or intellect being the essential efficient cause.
 He does say "there is, then, final cause in things which come to be or exist by nature."(18)